Alaska Field Studies Video

 Field Studies

-During the summer of 2010, fish and wetlands biologists surveyed sections of the proposed pipeline routes to identify fish habitats; hydrologists studied water-crossings, including streams, lakes and rivers; and cultural resources teams searched for archaeological sites.
+The project's biological and cultural resources field studies have been designed to ensure that wildlife, ecosystems and archaeological sites along the pipeline corridors are protected during construction and operation.
+This summer, fish and wetlands biologists surveyed sections of the proposed pipeline routes to identify critical habitats and evaluate fisheries; hydrologists studied water-crossings, including streams, lakes and rivers; and cultural resources teams searched for archaeological sites.

 Engineering Field Studies

-In addition to environmental fieldwork, the project is also conducting numerous engineering studies that will guide route selection and construction planning.
-These include drilling boreholes, assessing water crossings and fault zones, and conducting aerial mapping.
-Drilling boreholes to collect soil samples is critical to understanding the terrain along the pipeline corridor.
+In addition to biological and cultural resources field work, the project also conducted numerous engineering studies that will also guide route selection and construction design.
+These included drilling bore holes, assessing water crossings and fault zones, and conducting aerial mapping.
+Drilling bore holes to collect soil samples is critical to understanding the terrain along the pipeline corridor.
 The soil samples help engineers map the presence of ice and permafrost and study how the soil reacts to weather conditions, compaction and seismic activity.
-The permafrost conditions (permanently frozen sub-soil common in Northern Alaska and Canada) pose one of the challenges engineers face in route selection and construction planning.
+The permafrost (permanently frozen sub-soil common in Northern Alaska and Canada) poses one of the challenges engineers face in route selection and construction design.
+Project geologists also conducted in-depth studies of fault zones along the pipeline corridor.
+These studies began with several months of aerial mapping and analysis of satellite imagery.
+Once the geologists identified key areas of interest, they dug a number of trenches along the proposed route to study and map the behavior of various fault zones.
+Seismic conditions in some areas may require route adjustments or other modifications during construction.